-Commodities have stabilized in recent weeks as the markets try to assess the potential impacts of pro-growth policies out of Washington, D.C. and global supply-demand prospects.
-Domestic energy production has trended slightly higher as rig counts have risen in response to higher prices.
-Precious and industrial metals have rebounded as the U.S. dollar has weakened and China sentiment has improved.
-Long/short equity strategies continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.
+Agriculture and metal prices have rebounded in recent weeks on improved global supply-demand prospects, while oil prices have been choppy as domestic energy production has trended slightly higher as rig counts have risen in response to previously higher prices.
+Precious and industrial metals have benefited from a weaker U.S. dollar, continued monetary policy support from the Federal Reserve, and improving China sentiment.
+We remain constructive on long/short equity strategies, who continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.

-Sector F T v Θ 0 (+) Rationale Industrial Metals Base metals may benefit from pro-growth policy proposals from Washington, D.C. as well as higher growth expectations and inflation.
-The Chinese economy grew greater than expected in Ω1, but may have peaked for the year, a negative for metals.
-Commodities Precious Metals - • Recent pullback in interest rates, the corresponding weakness in the U.S. dollar, and stable Fed rate hike expectations have helped metals rebound broadly in early-to-mid May.
-Likelihood of higher inflation may increase gold's long-term attractiveness.
-Com Energy • Deregulation and higher crude prices could lead to further increases in domestic production.
-The global production agreement, almost certain to be extended through Q1 2018, is helping to bring markets back into balance.
-Agricultural Many crops' outlooks have been hurt by strong supply and inventory builds.
+Sector F T v $\Theta$ 0 (+) Rationale Industrial Metals - Base metals have benefited from improving China demand and U.S. dollar weakness, while fiscal policy/infrastructure spending may provide an additional boost.
+The Chinese economy grew faster than expected in $\Omega 2$ , but may have peaked for the year, presenting a risk for metal prices over the balance of the year.
+Commodities Precious Metals - - • U.S. dollar weakness and likely go-slow approach from the Fed helped precious metals stabilize in mid-July, although latest softer inflation data has reduced gold's appeal some and interest rate risk remains.
+Con Energy - - • Higher U.S. production may cap oil price gains in the mid-\$50s range in 2017.
+The extended global production agreement helped some but is not likely to drive an oil breakout above its 2017 highs.
+Agricultural - Weak U.S. crops, particularly wheat, have pushed agriculture price indexes higher, helping to offset impact of elevated inventories that weighed on prices much of 2017.
 Trade policy and currency are important factors to watch for agricultural prices.
-Sector E C 0 Θ \bigcirc (+) Rationale Long/Short Equity - Long/short equity strategies continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.
-We continue to be cautious on more directional equity managers and favor those with conservative or variable net exposures and a history of generating alpha from their short positioning.
-Alternatives Event Driven - • Corporate transaction activity remains healthy, while an increase in interest rates has historically led to more attractive merger spreads.
-Political and regulation uncertainty exists, however, has yet to disrupt the broader deal environment.
-Overseas corporate cash repatriation may stimulate domestic deal activity.
+Sector E CT v o $\Theta$ $\bigcirc$ (+) Rationale Long/Short Equity - We continue to be cautious on more directional equity managers and favor those with conservative or variable net exposures and a history of generating alpha from their short positioning.
+The strategy continues to benefit from low levels of correlation between sectors, as well as favorable sector positioning.
+We remain aware of underlying factor exposures, given the potential for rapid market rotations.
+Alternatives Event Driven - Corporate transaction activity remains healthy, while an increase in interest rates has historically led to more attractive merger spreads.
+Political and regulation uncertainty exists, but has yet to disrupt the broader deal environment.
 Prefer managers with ability to hedge equity beta and focus solely on idiosyncratic risk.
-Managed Futures - • - Maintain positive view on the benefits of managed futures within a broader portfolio.
-As current long-term trend systems favor long equity exposure; strategies balancing trend signals across distinct time horizons and asset classes are best suited to manage any market disruptions.
+Position crowding has not been a recent concern; however, believe manager's ability to source unique opportunities will provide additional value.
+Managed Futures - - = • As the majority of the industry's intermediate-term trend following systems favor long equity, long fixed income, and to a lesser extent short energy exposure; strategies balancing trend signals across distinct time horizons and asset classes are best suited to manage any market disruptions.
+The use of multi-manager or a combination of uncorrelated strategies should also be considered to smooth return profiles.
 Global Macro - We maintain a constructive view of the global macro investing environment, as the potential for shifts in fiscal policy, increasing global political uncertainty, and economic divergences are all constructive components of an increasingly attractive opportunity set.
-LEGEND CHARACTERISTICS CON DEFINITIO ON Catalysts C Potential for favorable macroeconomic and/or idiosyncratic market developments that may benefit the investment strategy.
-Trading Environment TE Market characteristics present sufficient investment opportunities for this investment style.
-Volatility V The current volatility regime provides a constructive environment that an investment of this style can capitalize on.
+LEGEND CHARACTERISTICS CON DEFINITIO N Catalysts C T Potential for investment economic and/or idiosyncratic market developments that may benefit the Trading Environment TE Market cha aracteristi ics preser nt sufficient investment opportunities for this investment style.
+Volatility V O The current volatility regime provides a constructive environment that an investment of this style can capitalize on.